Splatt91/rbtTask2024/README.md

+# Vacation Tracker

+1. Start all services using start_services.sh
+2. Postman collection called "Vacation Tracker.postman_collection.json" is inside rbtTask2024 folder

+## Overview

+### admin-service

+- Uses api key protection
+  - api key is hardcoded to value: secret-api-key

+- Use case
+  1. Import employee profiles
+  2. Import total vacation days per employee per year
+  3. Import records of used vacation days per employee
+    - This API call triggers update in databse for total vacation days

+### employee-service

+- Uses basic authentication
+  - You can authenticate by using one of the users from the provided sample file

+- Employees can add a new record of used vacation days.
+- If everything has been imported via admin-service Employee can
+  - search/see the number of total, used and available vacation days per year
+  - search/list records of used vacation days for a specified time period(specified from and to dates).

 ## Using the `start_services.sh` Script

 The `start_services.sh` script starts the microservices in the correct order, ensuring that any processes using specified ports are killed before starting the services.
 The script also includes a shutdown function to clean up and stop all services when it exits.